Liberian president, George Weah, has proven that he is not only a former soccer legend but one with another mission – to be a preacher.

 To his officials, the former football legend urged them to show commitment to their roles and abstain from sabotaging his administration.

 “You work with government then you want to sabotage the government.
 You are a Minister in the government but you want to sabotage the government.
-You are an executive then you want to sabotage the government.
+Executive wants to sabotage the government.
 You want to sit right here so that government work.
 You are also part of the government”.

 “Let’s forget about all the setbacks in 2018 and focus on the prosperous New Year, what God gave you is enough,” he said.